greg-raven/Uncommon-Sense/_posts/2010-09-10-anything-called-a-program-is-unconstitutional.md

 An opinion poll may be defined, with only slight exaggeration, as a lie carried out to two decimal places.

-And don't forget: the tigress gives milk.
-Millions of people live off the modern state.

 Another corporation has been found guilty of bigotry --- that is, practicing anthropology without a license.

 Anyone can be an underdog; the trick is to be a registered, pedigreed underdog.

 Anything "medieval" is by definition bad, and of course there was no torture before the Middle Ages, give or take an occasional crucifixion.

-As long as there is a single Republican in Washington, nobody can say with any assurance that socialism is dead.

 As long as there is sin, there will be blackmail.
 No reform can get rid of it.
 It can take many forms, not all of them illegal or provable in court.
 And it will always remain a hidden factor.
 This means that we can never completely know who controls our nominal rulers.

-As President Clinton reminded us, "diversity" is our greatest strength.
-That must be why he wants the federal government to make sure all children get the same kind and degree of education.

 As you may have noticed, people who are big on "dialogue" usually expect to do most of the talking.

 At home, the U.S. Government was forced to "reinterpret" the Constitution, not as something it had to obey, but as something it had to enforce.

-At the end of the twentieth century, more people have been killed in the name of equality than for any other principle.

 Bill and Hillary Clinton are like members of a trapeze act who hate each other's guts, but can't let go: if one falls, the act is finished.